 The growth of architecture and engineering as a professional force surpasses all others in city-building, yet it remains an undistinguished expression of political power.
 Management companies such as McKinsey & Company noticed this as a productivity problem in 2017 (here).
 Its city-forming capacities and influence are self-suppressed in preference for praise as an art.
 Over the last four thousand years from Alexandria to the Erie Canal, the practice has turned away from recognizing how it shapes the world as a political force in preference to its services for expressing the imaginations of capital.
 This behavior needs to stop.

-The global A&E practice has developed in service to the capital with a desire to build cities at a development rate rightly criticized as endangering the well-being of life.
+The global A&E practice has developed in service to those who desire to build cities at a development rate rightly criticized as endangering the well-being of life.
 The thousand-year arc of history in this context exhibits urban life brought to its knees many times in countless submissions to the destructive forces of black death, war, resource overreach, and the anticipatory ignorance of central governance.
 This behavior needs to stop.

-The thread in this demand for discussion, therefore, asks participants to examine this history with the presumption of a continuously urbanizing, global system, structurally embedded in or alongside another world that uses only what it needs, wastes nothing, and obtains its energy from sunlight.
-Looking forward and back, questions into the medium- and long-term must ask about the compatibility of these two systems, and how can the destructive forces of each establish balance and at what cost to human life?
+The thread in this demand for discussion asks participants to examine this history with the presumption of a continuously urbanizing, global system, structurally and destructively embedded in or alongside another world that uses only what it needs, wastes nothing, and obtains its energy from sunlight.
+Looking forward and back, questions regarding the medium- and long-term must recognize the incompatibility of these two systems as currently designed.
+How can the destructive forces of each establish balance and at what cost to human life?

 Preceding our few thousand years, millions of species have come and gone over the last four billion years.
 The genius of time in this context is the formation of well-informed and reflective humans, capable of explaining and understanding the universe well enough so as not to become its victim.
 The first question of history that points to this future of knowledge must be to discover an urban world that is generous with the earth with near-perfect information.
 The history of urban construction needs to change.
 Finally, can the powerful development expertise of actors such as those exhibited above, become more mindful of this challenge.
 What forces are needed to get more effective thinking and where necessary force corrective action?